 We offer two main specifications of turbochargers the four and six-cylinder engines.

 Technically there is a 9% difference in the specification of each.

-They typically perform in the 18 – 26 psi range and really transform the driving experience.
+They typically perform in the 18 – 26 psi range and transform the driving experience.
 Driving a manual gearbox, you no longer need to worry about losing boost on gear changes – it’s just always there ready to keep pulling.

 For engines with a higher performance capacity, such as the 1HDT, 1HDFT, the Grunter Extreme is available.
 A billet wheel upgrade is available that maintains the low boost, but due to its superior design, strength and manufacturing accuracy, will provide high boost right through the rev range to similar levels as the Bad Boy

-One upgrade for turbochargers is to install a larger compressor wheel, and lathe out the front cover to accommodate the larger size.
+One upgrade for turbochargers is to install a larger compressor wheel and lathe out the front cover to accommodate the larger size.
 Yes, this makes a performance difference.

 To say the GTurbo is ‘high flowed’ is very simplistic and not a phrase we use.

-And finally the compressor wheel at the front, the component that pumps the air to the engine, has been completely reengineered to not only be very quiet, and strong, but to maintain a solid ‘grip’ on the air at high speed and maintain exceptional efficiency across the whole rev range.
-This ability to keep pumping and not cavitating and creating heat is a stand out difference for the GTurbo.
+And finally the compressor wheel at the front, the component that pumps the air to the engine, has been completely re-engineered to not only be very quiet, and strong, but to maintain a solid ‘grip’ on the air at high speed and maintain exceptional efficiency across the whole rev range.
+This ability to keep pumping and not cavitating and creating heat is a stand out differently for the GTurbo.

 If you fit a chip or piggyback computer to a vehicle such as this, the readouts will be incorrect – no matter which module you install.